rcy1314/some-stars/README.md

 *   [long2ice/databack](https://github.com/long2ice/databack) - Backup your data from MySQL/PostgreSQL/SSH etc. to any other storages

-*   [Giskard-AI/giskard](https://github.com/Giskard-AI/giskard) - 🐢 Open-Source Evaluation & Testing for AI & LLM systems
+*   [Giskard-AI/giskard](https://github.com/Giskard-AI/giskard) - 🐢 Open-Source Evaluation & Testing library for LLM Agents

 *   [mattwheeler/gpt-webex-bot](https://github.com/mattwheeler/gpt-webex-bot) - Webex Wiz is a GPT AI-powered virtual assistant bot for Webex Teams rooms.
 It provides quick and relevant responses to user prompts, helping users to get information and insights directly in their Webex Teams rooms.